Don't give up on future you.

 And I can help.

 I know finances are often difficult.
 Having to spend more on something that isn’t our fault is never fair.
 My goal is to help patients be more self-sufficient and taken advantage of less.
 Besides all my Instagram content, you can also join the free RWC community newsletter below, which I send out every week-ish with chronic pain tips, personal perspective and announcements around upcoming programs and partnerships.
-For more education, please also listen to It’s Not in Your Head podcast - available on all podcast players and YouTube.
+For more free education, please listen to It’s Not in Your Head podcast - available on all podcast players, YouTube, and our website.

 PROGRAMS FOR PATIENTS

-Learn unique brain based sensory strategies to improve underlying weakness and compensations.
+Learn unique brain based sensory strategies to improve underlying weakness and compensations moving together 1:1 over Zoom.

-Learn the MARSMethod and how to actually treat the different buckets of central sensitization with other warriors just like you.
+Learn the MARSMethod and how to treat the different buckets of sensitization/nervous system dysfunction with other warriors.

-Fill out an assessment and get answers to your pain related questions whether movement or lifestyle related in a one-off session.
+Get answers to pain related questions whether movement or lifestyle related and strategies to improve them moving forward.

 Hi, I’m Justine.

-I work with complex pain patients who want to get off the medical interventions hamster wheel and are looking for better solutions to chronic pain and illness.
+I work with complex pain patients who want to get off the medical intervention hamster wheel and are looking for better solutions to chronic pain and illness.

-Living with a rare, chronic, progressive, difficult to treat, poorly understood diseases is unfortunately beyond what the medical system is designed to support.
-It often lacks the communication and individualized attention that helps patients understand what they can control and what affects the way we experience pain outside of medications and more invasive treatments.
-Doctors often don’t have the time or ability to cover and address the vast majority of variables in patients lives that are dramatically impacting their quality of life.
+Living with a rare, chronic, difficult to treat, poorly understood diseases is unfortunately beyond what the medical system is designed to support.
+It often lacks the communication and individualized attention that helps patients understand what they can control and what affects the way we experience pain.
+Doctors don’t have the time to address the vast majority of variables in patients lives that are dramatically impacting their quality of life.
 Their job is to manage treatments and interventions, your job is to manage everything else about your life.
 My job is to help you identify what those things are and teach you how to do that more effectively.

 I hope by being a leader and connector in the chronic pain space, I can help other complex pain patients and those of us struggling to get quality care with chronic illnesses create a sense of purpose and understanding despite the shared suffering, and find the joy and skills to live larger lives.